Intensive Outpatient Program for Adolescents

 The adolescent IOP is a weekday, after-school program that provides comprehensive assessment, therapeutic structure and support within a group-therapy format.
-Clients typically participate in IOP three times per week for 8 to 12 weeks.
+Clients typically participate in IOP four times per week for 8 to 12 weeks.

 - Programs for grade school will be launching soon.
 Please call for details and pre-registration.

 - Increase problem-solving and coping skills.

 - Build an understanding of how emotions and actions work together by learning behavioral alternatives.

 Referrals and Patient Inquiries – please call 203.871.4188

 Calls will be followed-up within 24 hours, Monday-Thursday.